Hydrogen-terminated silicon surface: Properties

 Hydrogen termination removes dangling bonds.
 All surface Si atoms are tetrahedral.
 Hydrogen termination confers stability in ambient environments.
 So again, the surface is both clean (of oxides) and relatively inert.
 These materials can be handled in air without special care for several minutes.

 The Si-H bond in fact is stronger than the Si-Si bonds.
 Two kinds of Si-H centers are proposed, both featuring terminal Si-H bonds.
 One kind of site has one Si-H bond.
 The other kind of site features SiH2 centers.

 Like organic hydrosilanes, the H-Si groups on the surface react with terminal alkenes and diazo groups.
 The reaction is called hydrosilylation.
 Many kinds of organic compounds with various functions can be introduced onto the silicon surface by the hydrosilylation of a hydrogen-terminated surface.
 The infrared spectrum of hydrogen-terminated silicon shows a band near 2090 cm−1, not very different from νSi-H for organic hydrosilanes.

 Potential applications

 One group proposed to use the material to create digital circuits made of quantum dots by removing hydrogen atoms from the silicon surface.
+The hydrogen-terminated silicon surface is widely used in the fabrication of semiconductor devices.
+It serves as a precursor for various surface functionalization techniques and is also essential in the formation of silicon-on-insulator (SOI) wafers.

+Stability & Reactivity

+Despite its stability, hydrogen-terminated silicon can gradually oxidize when exposed to air, forming a thin oxide layer.
+This process can be monitored using techniques such as X-ray photoelectron spectroscopy (XPS) and atomic force microscopy (AFM).